Lemoncode/webpack-by-sample/version 4/03 environments/01 linting/README.md

 You will need to have nodejs installed in your computer.

-If you want to follow this step guides you will need to take as starting point sample _01 Styles/03 SASS_.
+If you want to follow this step guides you will need to take as starting point sample _02 fx/01 typescript_.

 ## Steps